avaneesh1999/CICD/README.md

-# CICD
+# FIREHUB

-# Github actions to build and push docker image to docker hub
+# Github actions to build, automate and push  node js docker image to docker hub